-Budgeting is never fun, but it’s a necessary evil in planning your finances especially once you’re married.
-How you set it is entirely up to you as long as your planning for saving long term, saving short term, and spending while living within your means.
+Budgeting is never fun, but it’s a necessary evil in planning your finances, especially once you’re married.
+How you set it up is entirely up to you as long as your planning for saving long term, saving short term, and spending while living within your means.

 To be financially healthy, couples need both short and long-term goals.
 As far as short-term, anything that is within two years or less, you should be asking yourselves, “Do you want to travel every year, upgrade your apartment, buy a home, have a kid?
 We'd recommend setting up a separate online savings account for each short-term goal and automating the monthly savings needed to achieve the goal,” says Nosuchinsky.

-In regards to long term planning, anything two years out and further, consider, “Do you want to pay for private school?
+In regards to long term planning (anything two years out and further), consider, “Do you want to pay for private school?
 College?
 Vacation home?
 Retire at 50?
-That's where investing come into the mix.
+That's where investing comes into the mix.
 Since these goals are further out, you'll want to get your money working harder for you in the meantime!”

-Debt is something that most people have, and nobody likes.
-But it’s an unfortunate reality that needs to be dealt with.
+Debt is something that most people have, and nobody likes, but it’s an unfortunate reality that needs to be dealt with.
 “We view any debt brought into the marriage as household debt.
 Even if one person brought in student loans or credit card debt, we advise using household resources to pay it off.
 We help our clients work as a team,” explains Nosuchinsky.
-She continues, “The rule of thumb is to pay off the highest interest debt first (refinancing could be an option to bring down the rate) BUT don't divert all of your resources here.
-There are still other goals that need to be saved for: emergency fund, home down payment, and don't forget about lifestyle expenses too!
-Typically, clients that have larger student loans or credit card balances, we recommend putting 20% of your monthly take-home pay towards this."
+She continues, “The rule of thumb is to pay off the highest interest debt first (refinancing could be an option to bring down the rate) but don't divert all of your resources here.
+There are still other goals that need to be saved for, like an emergency fund, home down payment, and don't forget about lifestyle expenses, too!
+Typically, for clients that have larger student loans or credit card balances, we recommend putting 20% of your monthly take-home pay towards this."